-At Jacobs Berger, our attorneys have extensive experience helping parents across Madison, Randolph, Tewksbury, Florham Park, Hanover, Morristown, and Morris County with all manner of divorce and family law issues, including child support agreements and child support modifications and termination.
-Whether you are seeking to plan for your child’s post secondary educational expenses in your divorce’s child support agreement, or need to modify your existing child support agreement to reflect these financial needs, our firm is prepared to provide you with the knowledgable, effective, and compassionate legal service that you and your family need and deserve.
+At Jacobs Berger, our attorneys have extensive experience helping parents across Madison, Randolph, Tewksbury, Florham Park, Hanover, Morristown, and Morris County with all manners of divorce and family law issues, including child support agreements and child support modifications and termination.
+Whether you are seeking to plan for your child’s post-secondary educational expenses in your child support agreement at the time of the divorce, or need to modify your existing child support agreement to reflect these financial needs, our firm is prepared to provide you with the knowledgeable, effective, and compassionate legal service that you and your family need and deserve.

-Contact our firm to discuss your options for accounting for your child’s post secondary education in your child support agreement in a comprehensive and confidential case assessment today.
+Call our office to discuss your options for accounting for your child’s post-secondary education in your child support agreement in a comprehensive and confidential Strategic Planning Session today.

 Planning for College in Your Initial Child Support Agreement